JoviDeCroock/Hooked-Form/docs/components/useFieldArray.md

 sidebar_label: UseFieldArray
 ---

-We export an experimental hook that provides you with the building blocks to construct your own custom components.
+We export a hook that provides you with the building blocks to construct your own custom components.

 This accepts one parameter and that's a `fieldId`, analogue to the `FieldArray` component.